INL/BlackLab/PLAN.md

 ### Content store

+- [ ] how to deal with full content store values being retrieved when you retrieve a `Document`?
+Is this what we want or not?
 - [ ] implement custom merge
+- [ ] add unit tests to e.g. block codec
+- [ ] comments
 - [ ] completely finish implementing `BlackLab40StoredFieldsReader/Writer` (see remaining TODOS)

 ## Refactoring opportunities